-Compared to the 2-RTP case, the 3-RTP steady state still reflects particle indistinguishability---appearing as a sum structure---and remains uniform over free states.
+Compared to the 2-RTP case, the 3-RTP steady state still reflects particle indistinguishability, appearing as a sum structure, and remains uniform over free states.
 The crucial novelty is the emergence of phase-separated configurations, where the steady state is not of product form, marking a stronger departure from equilibrium driven purely by the increase in particle number.
 In these states, relaxation proceeds in a catenary fashion under the constraint imposed by jamming boundaries.
-This reflects a fundamental change in symmetry: while instantaneous tumbles enforce detailed-jamming symmetry at the free/separated boundary, within separated states the jammed pair behaves as an effective single particle with richer tumble dynamics---akin to a finite tumble with a non-motile state---thereby breaking detailed-jamming and producing global-jamming relaxation.
+This reflects a fundamental change in symmetry: while instantaneous tumbles enforce detailed-jamming symmetry at the free/separated boundary (i.e. (un)jamming of a pair of particles), the jamming pair within separated states behaves as an effective single particle with richer tumble dynamics---akin to a finite tumble with a non-motile state---thereby breaking detailed-jamming and producing global-jamming relaxation.

-The central question of the three-RTP problem is the stabilization of the separated phase.
+The central question of the three-RTP problem is the stabilization of this separated phase.
 To address this, we show how we obtained the explicit steady state using PDMP, including the weights (see~ \eqref{eq:nu}, \eqref{eq:muj}, \eqref{eq:wS_wB_wJ}).
 For further details on the PDMP approach for RTPs, see \cite{hahn23,guillin24}.
 Here, the PDMP is characterized by its generator, for any state $z=(r,\sigma)$ and $f$ some test function,